Frequently Asked Questions

-In our health guarantee we explicity state that the health guarantee also serves as your receipt and proof of payment.
-We typically sign the guarantee and have you make the payment simultaneously, so there are no issues for either the buyer or the seller.
+In our health guarantee we state that the health guarantee also serves as your receipt and proof of payment.
+We typically sign the guarantee and have you make the final payment simultaneously, so there are no issues for neither the buyer or the seller.

 + What methods of final payments do you accept?

 Cash is our 100% most preferred method of final payment.
 This is the best way to ensure that both the buyer and the seller receive their "end" of the purchase.
 We do not accept any other form of final payment unless it is made before the puppy is picked up.
 This gives ample time to allow the payment to clear and be approved.
 This, however, means that you will have paid for your puppy in full before picking it up.
 If you do not feel comfortable paying in cash, we accept cashiers' checks or money orders but, again, the payment must clear before you will be allowed to pick up your puppy.

 Our French Bulldogs are typically sold for $3,400.

 + Why are your puppies more expensive than some other breeders?

 We typically find our price to be in between the low priced French Bulldogs and the higher priced Frenchies.
 The French Bulldog is simply an expensive dog breed.
 They are expensive to purchase, in part, because they are expensive to breed.
 Rarely will a French Bulldog breed naturally (on their own).
 Therefore, in addition to all of the vaccinations, dewormings, and micro-chipping of their puppies, they require artificial insemination (more than one to ensure pregnancy) and more often than not require c-sections.